 - Acid-Trip Dimension: The part of "Cookie Racket" when the Sugar Bees eat Pickle's attempt at one of their cookie recipes and the Running Gag of characters imagining themselves riding a white stallion goes horribly (and hilariously) wrong.

-- Affectionate Parody: The Show Within a Show "90's Adventure Bear" is, as its name implies, a parody of Funny Animal shows that were popular in the 90's, namely Chip 'n Dale Rescue Rangers and TaleSpin (Word of God is that the show also takes inspiration from Birdman).
-Many of the hallmarks are there, too; the opening intro, the vibrant logo, the Five-Man Band, the lead character having a Catch-Phrase, and the Big Bad thinking up outlandish schemes every episode.
+- Affectionate Parody: The Show Within a Show "90's Adventure Bear" is, as its name implies, a parody of Funny Animal shows that were popular in the 90's, namely Chip 'n Dale: Rescue Rangers and TaleSpin (the show also takes inspiration from Birdman).
+Many of the hallmarks are there, too; the opening intro, the vibrant logo, the Five-Man Band, the lead character having a Catch Phrase, and the Big Bad thinking up outlandish schemes every episode.